The Rise of OEM Manufacturing

 Top and middle of the funnel content are used to nurture any potential leads and warm them up before they engage with content that is designed to sell a product or service.

-The potential customer would have been enticed by the top of the funnel content, and then furthered their knowledge about the product or technology with the middle of the content, so they should now have a full understanding of how your company can help them.
+The potential customer would have been enticed by the top-of-the-funnel content, and then furthered their knowledge about the product or technology with the middle-of-the-funnel content, so they should now have a full understanding of how your company can help them.

 Typical bottom of the funnel content includes product videos, case studies, or product profiles like this flow meter from Sensirion.

 A positive user experience is crucial at this stage because if the potential customer can’t find the information they are looking for they’ll go and find it somewhere else.